 “Senate Bill 190 is a bill that ensures bodily autonomy and protections for pregnant people who deserve access to medically sound, ethical and transparent care.
 We trust that the AG’s office and our colleagues across the healthcare sector will take every matter into consideration as they move forward and are grateful to the medical and nursing boards for beginning the rulemaking process.”(1)

 The often paraphrased and adapted Baudelaire statement is sadly true, “The greatest trick the Devil ever pulled was convincing the world he didn’t exist.”
 There is real and tangible evil in this world, and every day it makes more progress.
 Over the last two decades, it is quickening.
-School shootings, road rage, genocides, depravity, mental illness, fundamental inhumanity and selfishness are running rampant.
-Population is declining, family has lost its meaning and identity and the Church and its adherents are vilified as “hating”, “oppressing” and the anti-Catholic bigotry of “pedophile” is never late.
+School shootings, road rage, genocides, depravity, mental illness, fundamental inhumanity, and selfishness are running rampant.
+The population is declining, the family has lost its meaning and identity, and the Church and its adherents are vilified as “hating,” and “oppressing,” and the anti-Catholic bigotry of “pedophile” is never late.
 Our society is run amok in self-interest, without any moral or religious code and the people of faith are some sort of a sideshow to the secular progressives.
 A terrible reckoning is coming and we shudder to consider inevitable judgment, while Satan laughs.

 Jeremiah has foretold this; can we turn the course of prophecy?